w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

 ## The Solution: Semantic Web Tools

-Well-known Destinations offer an elegant solution to this challenge.
+Discoverable Destinations offer an elegant solution to this challenge.
 Instead of websites needing to build full APIs, they can provide semantic signposts that AI agents can follow reliably.

-Rather than an AI agent hunting for contact information using fragile selectors like `document.querySelector('.contact-page-link')`, it simply looks for the Well-Known Destination for Contact page.
+Rather than an AI agent hunting for contact information using fragile selectors like `document.querySelector('.contact-page-link')`, it simply looks for the Discoverable Destination for Contact page.
 This approach transforms brittle technical navigation into reliable semantic discovery.

-## Building on Well-known Destinations
+## Building on Discoverable Destinations

-The beauty of this approach lies in its foundation, the [Well-known Destinations](well-known-destinations.md) proposal already provides the semantic infrastructure we need, with a core focus on accessibility.
+The beauty of this approach lies in its foundation, the [Discoverable Destinations](discoverable-destinations.md) proposal already provides the semantic infrastructure we need, with a core focus on accessibility.

-**From Human Accessibility to AI-Assisted Accessibility**: Well-known Destinations were designed to help humans with accessibility needs find important pages quickly.
+**From Human Accessibility to AI-Assisted Accessibility**: Discoverable Destinations were designed to help humans with accessibility needs find important pages quickly.
 This same semantic approach perfectly serves AI agents also acting as assistive technologies, what helps humans with disabilities navigate also enables machines to provide consistent assistance.
-These Well-known Destinations act as a basis for tools used by agents to discover and navigate to these destinations.
+These Discoverable Destinations act as a basis for tools used by agents to discover and navigate to these destinations.

 ## Technical Foundation